In 2007 I was making part-time money at a local music store. I was fresh out of high school and felt like I had no direction.

 It’s been an incredible journey for someone who thought they weren’t smart enough to be a programmer.

-- I’m a part of an incredibly talented team led by two lead developers who teach me so much
+- I’m a part of an incredibly talented team led by two developers who teach me so much

 - I get to attend major Ruby conferences: RubyConf & RailsConf